 Tip: If the movement is too easy and you don‚Äôt have a stronger band, move your hands closer together to increase resistance.

-Carry out every exercises with 40 seconds rest between each set.
+Carry out every exercise with 40 seconds rest between each set.
 At the end of the full workout rest for two minutes then repeat.
 Complete the whole series of exercises three times.

 Note: The majority of exercises focus on good form and controlled movements, not speed.